ARCHER2-HPC/archer2-website/_posts/2021-04-14-newsletter.md

 Further details and registration [https://www.archer2.ac.uk/training/#upcoming-training](https://www.archer2.ac.uk/training/#upcoming-training)

-## High Performance Containers?

-Wednesday 21st April 2021 15:00 - 16:00 BST

-Containers are a convenient means of encapsulating complex software environments, but can this convenience be realised for parallel research codes?

-Running such codes costs money, which means that code performance is often tuned to specific supercomputer platforms.
-Therefore, for containers to be useful in the world of HPC, it must be possible to capture this specialisation within a single container.
-Indeed a container should be dedicated to one research code and have the ability to run efficiently on multiple HPC platforms.

-This presentation will explore a workflow that attempts to achieve this aim using Singularity containers based on the bind model.

-This online session is free of charge and open to all.

-Further details and join link  [https://www.archer2.ac.uk/training/#upcoming-training](https://www.archer2.ac.uk/training/#upcoming-training)

 ## RDFaaS available from ARCHER2

 The RDF data is now available on RDF as a Service (RDFaaS).